gravitational/teleport/rfd/0184-agent-auto-updates.md

 #### As a Teleport user I want to fast-track a group update

-I have a new rollout, completely unstarted, and my current maintenance schedule updates over seevral days.
+I have a new rollout, completely unstarted, and my current maintenance schedule updates over several days.
-However, the new version contains something that I need as soon s possible (e.g. a fix for a bug that affects me).
+However, the new version contains something that I need as soon as possible (e.g., a fix for a bug that affects me).

 <details>
 <summary>Before:</summary>